digital-asset/da-marketplace/README.md

 If you would like to boostrap the marketplace with your own data, you can either change the `doSetup` function in `daml/Setup.daml`, or create your own setup function and change the `--script-name` to `MyModule:myFunction`.

 ### Configure and deploy the bots
-In the deployments tab, for each Automation bot.
+In the deployments tab, launch and configure each automation bot using the following instructions.

 Click the Automation bot: